When you’re a beginner in the Jet Ski world it can be very confusing and at times awkward. I saw this all the time when I sold them.

 The Best Jet Ski For Beginners is Sea-Doo GTI or Yamaha VX or Kawasaki STX-160.
 These models of jet skis fall under the Recreation Category, anything in this category will be a great option for beginners.

 While many think the Sea-Doo Spark or Yamaha EX are the best jet ski for the money, they’re not the best purchase for someone completely new to jet skis.

 Why Is The Recreation Category Ideal?

-To be honest, when it comes to the smaller Spark and EX a 2-seater is really a 1-seater, and a 3-seater is really a 2-seater.
-That is if you’re an average size human being.
+To be honest, when it comes to the smaller Spark and EX, a 2-seater is really a 1-seater, and a 3-seater is really a 2-seater.
+That is, if you’re an “average size”.

 Where a bigger recreation machine like the Sea-Doo GTI or Yamaha VX I would (an over 200-pound man) feel more comfortable having 2 other people on it with me.

-A Recreation category watercraft have more storage then the Rec-Lite ones.
-And when you’re new you don’t know what stuff you really need until you need it so you might as well bring all the stuff you can.
+A Recreation category watercraft will have more storage than the Rec-Lite ones.
+And when you’re new, you don’t know what stuff you really need until you need it, so you might as well bring all the stuff you can.